ueberdosis/tiptap/docs/src/docPages/overview/installation.md

 ## toc

 ## Introduction
-There are a few different ways to install tiptap, depending on how your development setup looks like.
+There are a few different ways to install tiptap, depending on your development setup.
 We have put together integration guides for a few popular frameworks to get you started quickly.
 You can even use tiptap without any front-end framework, too.
 Choose the way that fits your workflow and start building cool things!

 ## Integration guides
 * [Vue.js](/guide/getting-started/vue)